SynthstromAudible/DelugeFirmware/docs/features/chord_keyboard.md

 #### Embedded Controls:

-Because the Chord Keyboard has more features than other keyboard layouts, embedded into the right couple columns of the main grid is are controls.
+Because the Chord Keyboard has more features than other keyboard layouts, controls are embedded into the two rightmost columns of the main grid.
 Currently it includes controls for switching between Row Mode and Column Mode, with more features planned for the future.
-  - At the top of the right most main grid column, you can select the current mode (`ROW` and `COLUMN`) by pressing the corresponding pad.
+  - At the top of the rightmost main grid column, you can select the current mode (`ROW` and `COLUMN`) by pressing the corresponding pad.
 It defaults to Column Mode.
     - In addition, you can use `SHIFT` + `◀︎▶︎` to also cycle through the `ROW` and `COLUMN` mode.